balmorelcommunity/Balmorel/README.md

 https://www.gams.com/trygams/academic_trial/

-Remember to download data (.inc files) from https://github.com/balmorelcommunity/Balmorel_data and put them in base/data
+Remember to download data (.inc files) from https://github.com/balmorelcommunity/Balmorel_data and put them in base/data Run Balmorel.gms in balmorel_demo and analyse the outputs all_endofmodel.gdx and MainResults.gdx

 ## How is Balmorel supported and further developed?